d6lts/session_limit/README.txt

 Overview:
 --------
 The session-limit module is designed to allow an administrator to limit the number of simultaneous sessions a user may have.

 Installation and configuration:
 ------------------------------
-Installation is as simple as copying the module into your 'modules' directory, then enabling the module at 'administer >> modules'.
+Installation is as simple as copying the module into your 'modules' directory, then enabling the module at 'Administer >> Site building >> Modules'.

-The default max sessions is 1. this can be changed in 'administer >> settings >> session_limit''.
+The default max sessions is 1.
+Change default max sessions can be changed in 'Administer >> Site configuration >> Session Limit'.

 Requires:
 --------